 A cyclist’s paradise

 Looking for a bike?
-1,700 VCub bikes are available at 167 self-service pickup points throughout the urban area.
+1,800 VCub bikes are available at 177 self-service pickup points throughout the urban area.
 The VCub Facile app makes it easy to sign up to the service, check the list of pickup points with bikes available, and borrow one using your smartphone at one of the contactless VCub terminals.
 Indigo also offers bikes to borrow wherever you want, without stations or locking docks.

 Outstanding natural heritage